 A new trail, running east to west across north central Vermont.

-The Cross Vermont Trail will be a 90 mile path connecting towns across the state from Lake Champlain to the Connecticut River - already 30 miles are built and open to the public.
+The Cross Vermont Trail will be a 90 mile path connecting towns across the state from Lake Champlain to the Connecticut River - over 30 miles are built and open to the public, and more are under construction now.

 The Cross Vermont Trail Association is a formal organization of people who want to help make this trail complete.
 We are an incorporated non profit, 501(c)(3), member based and volunteer driven, with two part time staff members.